DataDog/integrations-core/foundationdb/README.md

     ```

 2. Restart the FoundationDB server so the changes take effect.
 Verify that
-   logs in the logdir are being written in JSON.
+   logs in the `logdir` are written in JSON.

-3. Ensure that log collection in the Datadog Agent is enabled.
-In your
+3. Ensure that log collection is enabled in your `datadog.yaml` file:
-   `datadog.yaml` file, make sure this appears:

     ```yaml
     logs_enabled: true